TryGhost/Ghost/example_translation/themes/index.md

 You can optionally provide a page template for static pages.
 If your theme doesn't have a <code class="path">page.hbs</code> template, Ghost will use the standard <code class="path">post.hbs</code> template for pages.

 Pages have exactly the same data available as a post, they simply don't appear in the list of posts.

+If you want to have a custom template for a specific page you can do so by creating a template with the name <code class="path">page-{{slug}}.hbs</code>.
+For example if you have a page called 'About' that lives at <code class="path">/about/</code> then you can add a template called <code class="path">page-about.hbs</code> and this template will be used to render only the about page.

+### tag.hbs

+You can optionally provide a tag template for the tag listing pages.
+If your theme doesn't have a <code class="path">tag.hbs</code> template, Ghost will use the standard <code class="path">index.hbs</code> template for tag pages.

+Tag pages have access to both a tag object, a list of posts and pagination properties.

 ### error.hbs